The Ultimate Guide to Finding & Winning Scholarships

 Step 1: Figure out your “profile”

 When you begin your scholarship search, you’ll quickly realize there are scholarships for everyone, which is great news for the strategic scholarship applicant.
-The stricter the eligibility requirements are, the higher your chances of winning the scholarship (by nature of a limited applicant pool).
+The stricter the eligibility requirements are, the higher your chances of winning the scholarship.

-So, your first step involves figuring out all of the different categories you can possibly fall into.
-Ask yourself the following questions:
+Your first step involves figuring out all of the different categories you can possibly fall into.

 - Are you a member of a minority group?